Ecconia/Ecconia-LogicWorld-Mods/Readme.md

 #### Client:

 - `DisableCollision` **Must have!**: Allows you to build even when LogicWorld does not want you to.
-(On floating point issues, or when refactoring buildings).
+(On floating-point/collider issues, or when refactoring buildings).
 - `CustomWirePlacer` **Must have!**: Replaces the vanilla wire placer with a power-user tool (that you won't want to miss later on).
-- `FixClientBugs` **Must have!**: Fixes a bug which prevents you from using LogicWorlds `noclip while flying` super secret setting.
-And a bug, which causes the undo history to corrupt when editing multiple components.
 - `SimulationControl`: Adds a console command `tps`, which is much less complicated than `server "simulation.rate <number>"`.
 - `RandomDebugCollection`: Prints stack traces (that happen when going to error screen) to logs and prints compiler errors, which normally require `loglevel trace`.
 - `FixCompilerOnClient`: Fixes the compiler from breaking if Harmony is loaded.
 - `EcconiasChaosClientMod`: Mod made for Ecconia to dump many features like custom skybox in.
 Nothing consumer friendly, don't use it.
+- `DisableSuccFileReloading`: Prevents SUCC from reloading a file, if it got changed.
+Helps running multiple LW instances and fixes a 0.91 preview bug on Linux, preventing the game start.

 Libraries: